School Visits – Live Virtual Visits Beginning May 2020

 - We will engage students by asking about dogs that they know, asking them to tell us the dogs’ names and talk about what they are like.

-- We will discuss why we wrote Filigree’s Midnight Ride: we wanted to tell a story from history from a new point of view.
+- We will discuss why we wrote Filigree’s Midnight Ride and Bo-Bo’s Cave of Gold: we wanted to tell a story from history from a new point of view.
 And we think it’s important to read and write and to talk about history and how it helps us understand things today.

 - Brief reading from the book (5 to 10 minutes)